Ella Mary Leather: Career

 Leather's seminal work, Folklore of Herefordshire published in 1912, has been recognized as authoritative and was reprinted numerous times through 1990.
 It contained lyrics and music notations for 23 ballads, carols, and songs and was fully referenced with extensive notes on sources and people who were consulted on the materials.
 That year, she introduced Williams to several local traveller encampments and he collected the song, "The Unquiet Grave" from tenor Alfred Price Jones.
 The two would collaborate in 1920 on Twelve Traditional Carols from Herefordshire.

 In 1913, Leather put aside her collecting and began working as the Commandant of the Red Cross volunteers stationed at Sarnesfield Court Hospital.
 For the duration of the war, she invested her time to war activities.
 Her son, John Francis, died in France in 1918.
 When the war ended, much of her time was devoted to other endeavors.
 She was a sought-after speaker for antiquarian societies and worked with the Women's Institute.
 In 1925 she published Collecting Folk-Melodies from Gypsies in Herefordshire, which was based on material she had collected between 1908 and 1912.
 That same year she was a co-founder of the Herefordshire chapter of the English Folk Dance Society.

 In 1926, Leather published "The Timber Houses of Weobley" in the Woolhope Naturalists Club's journal Transactions.
 That year, a dance she had collected, "Haste to the Wedding" was performed at the Royal Albert Hall in the first National Festival of Folk Dance.
 Intent on saving Weobley's old grammar school, she purchased the 17th-century building, using it as a private study.
 She also published a guide to the parish church and began work on the History of Weobley, but she did not complete it prior to her death.
 In 1928, she served as president of the Herefordshire Women's Institute.

 Death and legacy

-Leather died suddenly from a heart attack on 7 June 1928 and was buried at the Weobley Cemetery.
+Leather died suddenly from a heart attack on 7 June 1928, aged 54, and was buried at the Weobley Cemetery.
 She is remembered for her collaborations with Sharp and Williams, but also for her original work in collecting folk songs and dances from Herefordshire.
-"Leather made more phonograph recordings than any of the other collectors associated with the Folk-Song Society," though songs that she discovered often were credited to her collaborators.
+With the exception of Percy Grainger, "Leather made more phonograph recordings than any of the other collectors associated with the Folk-Song Society," though songs that she discovered often were credited to her collaborators.
 Her papers are housed in the Vaughan Williams Memorial Library of London.